nais/doc/docs/persistence/postgres.md

 You can provision and configure [Postgres](https://www.postgresql.org/) through [`nais.yaml`](../nais-application/application.md).

+The database is provisioned into the teams own project in GCP.
+Here the team has full access to view logs, create and restore backups and other administrative database tasks.

 !!! warning
     If you change the postgreSQL version your data will be lost, as a new database will be created.
     In other words to upgrade the database version you will need to do a migration as described here: [Upgrade GCP postgreSQL](https://cloud.google.com/sql/docs/postgres/upgrade-db)